junxit/us-congress-code/title-10/chapter-19/sec-391b.md

 ## Notes

 1 So in original.
-Probably should be “requirement;”.
+The colon probably should be a semicolon.

 ### Editorial Notes